MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 $ eb --search <some-name>
 ```

 where `<some-name>` is a name of a software, e.g. Gromacs.
-The page about [EasyBuild installable software on LUMI and the build recipes](https://klust.github.io/LUMI-EasyBuild-docs/) should be used as a primary source of information, though.
+The [LUMI Software Library](https://klust.github.io/LUMI-EasyBuild-docs/) should be used as a primary source of information, though.

 !!!
 Warning